rcj0003/CredentialManager/README.md

     - Removed some unnecessary functions that are now covered by JUtils2
     - Added the ability to use scripts, variables, etc.
     - The transition is currently incomplete, expect more integration with JUtils2 in later updates

+### 4.1.0
+- Some commands now store results as variables.
+- Updated to JUtils2 v0.5.0.
+- Bug fixes.